go-ozzo/ozzo-dbx/README.md

 * MS SQL Server (2012 or above)
 * Oracle

-Other databases may also work.
-If not, you may create a builder for it, as explained later in this document.
+For other databases, the query building feature may not work as expected.
+You can create a custom builder to solve the problem.
+Please see the last section for more details.

 ## Getting Started